slackapi/java-slack-sdk/docs/guides/modals.md

 ### What Your Bolt App Does

 There are three patterns to handle on modals.
-As always, your app has to respond to the request within 3 seconds by `ack()` method for sure.
+As always, your app has to respond to the request within 3 seconds by `ack()` method.
 Otherwise, the user will see the timeout error on Slack.

-#### block_actions requests
+#### `block_actions` requests

 When someone uses an [interactive component](https://api.slack.com/reference/block-kit/interactive-components) in your app's modal views, the app will receive a [block_actions payload](https://api.slack.com/reference/interaction-payloads/block-actions).
-All you need to do to handle Slack requests by user interactions are:
+All you need to do to handle the `block_actions` requests are:

 1. Verify requests from Slack (read [this](https://api.slack.com/docs/verifying-requests-from-slack) if unfamiliar)
 1. Parse the request body, and check if the `action_id` in a block is the one you'd like to handle
 1. [Modify/push a view via API](https://api.slack.com/surfaces/modals/using#modifying) and/or update the modal to hold the sent data as [private_metadata](https://api.slack.com/surfaces/modals/using#carrying_data_between_views)
 1. Respond with 200 OK as the acknowledgment

-#### view_submission requests
+#### `view_submission` requests

 When a modal view is submitted, you'll receive a [view_submission payload](https://api.slack.com/reference/interaction-payloads/views#view_submission).
-All you need to do to handle Slack requests by user interactions are:
+All you need to do to handle the `view_submission` requests are:

 1. Verify requests from Slack (read [this](https://api.slack.com/docs/verifying-requests-from-slack) if unfamiliar)
 1. Parse the request body, and check if the `type` is `view_submission` and the `callback_id` is the one you'd like to handle